fisheeesh/lit-library/README.md

   - Filter by uploaded blogs, liked blogs, and read-later lists.

 ### Upcoming Features
 - **Infinite Scroll**: Effortless browsing with infinite scrolling in the "All Books" page.
+- **Notifications**: Receive a notification alert whenever someone likes or comments on your blog.
+(Manually implemented ✅ – not using Firebase Notifications.)
+- **Feed Back System**: Allow users to share their feedback and experiences with LitLibrary.

 ## 🛠️ Tech Stack